 Part 3: Mum's Carry On

-I’ve spent a lot of time talking about kids and what I pack for them when we travel (You can read about long haul with babies here and sleeping here.).
+I’ve spent a lot of time talking about kids and what I pack for them when we travel.
 And rightly so, if the kids aren’t happy - it can bring the whole mood a trip down.
 But the old saying still rings true: “If Mamma ain’t happy, ain’t no one happy.”
 And therefore, I am dedicating this post to all of the Mamas out there who are wondering about the best stuff to pack in their carry on.

 Dealing with the ups and downs of family travel requires us to take care of ourselves, too.
 This includes taking some time to think about what we need to pack for ourselves.
 In the past, I had focused so much of my attention on what the kids need to bring, that I’d wait until the last minute to figure out what I need.
 I’d pack up my bag in a rush, and if something was actually forgotten, it would usually be mine.
 So, in order to complement the past 2 blog posts on what to pack with kids when flying, today we’ll focus on the CEO of the family … Mum.

 After 3 kids and countless long-haul as well as short-haul flights, I finally have this down to a science.
 This list is most applicable to long haul flights, but some of can apply to any flight no matter now long.
 And, in addition to what is listed below, I bring along my handbag with my wallet and my phone.

 What I pack in my carry on